xolox/python-redock/README.rst

 Redock is a human friendly wrapper around Docker_, the `Linux container engine`_.
-Docker implements a lightweight form of virtualization_ that makes it possible to start and stop virtual machines in less than a second.
+Docker implements a lightweight form of virtualization_ that makes it possible to start and stop "virtual machines" in less than a second.
 Before Docker the use of virtualization meant conventional virtual machines with all of the associated bloat.
 Docker makes it ridiculously cheap and fast to start/save/kill containers.
 This opens up exciting new possibilities for